IDOGAWA Masashi

 Affiliation 【 display / non-display

-• Sapporo Medical University Department of Medical Genome Sciences, Institute for Frontier Medicine, Sapporo Medical University School of Medicine.
+• Sapporo Medical University Division of Medical Genome Sciences, Department of Genomic and Preventive, Sapporo Medical University School of Medicine.
 Associate Professor

 Research Interests 【 display / non-display